giobertolani/PokeQuiz/code/src/java/README.md

 # POKEQUIZ!
-This is a simple quiz game about Pokémon, the well-known japanese video game.
-The rules are simple: you have to answer 10 questions before the time runs out otherwise the game will go on by its own and you will get 0 points.
-At the end of the quiz you will get your total score and you could see the chart with the scores of the best players.
+Here's the explanation of how I structured and build the game.
 So let's get started! :D

 ### PokeApplication
 I define a class called PokeApplication to launch the game and show its home window.